 "Studies show that vegetarians are smarter than meat eaters.
 So we have a duty to make decisions for you-no matter how much blood we shed!"

 Sluggy Freelance has had a few panels with PETA members attempting to "rescue" Bun-Bun.
 Hilarity and stab wounds ensued.
-There was even a week featuring an all-PETA version of Survivor (of which there were none).
+There was even a week featuring an all-PETA version of Survivor (of which there was only one, the guy who was voted off, the others died).

 Subverted in Templar Arizona.
 A group of animal rights activists are picketing a restaurant, screaming and throwing trash... but considering that the guy who owns the restaurant is a Magnificent Bastard who lovingly serves up only endangered and cute things such as poached (the cooking method) condor eggs and braised newborn puppies, it's completely justified.
 Though the owner notes, as he finishes reading off the day's menu, "I'll be back tomorrow.
 I do so enjoy our little visits.
 And I suspect that you do, too."